A List of Gay and Lesbian Celebrities and Their Relationships

 Portia De Rossi (Born Amanda Lee Rogers in 1973) is an Australian actress best known for her roles as lawyer in Nelle Porter and Ally McBeal.
 She was married to a documentary film maker Mel Metcalfe from 1996 to 1999.
 According to her memoir "Unbearable Lightness", during the time she was married to Metcalfe, she became interested in a woman who lived in the same apartment complex with whom she started a relationship.
 From 2000 to 2004, she dated singer Francesca Gregorini.
 She broke up with Gregorini as she began dating Ellen DeGeneres whom she met backstage at an awards show.
 In 2005, she opened up publicly about her sexual orientation in interviews with Details and The Advocate.
 She recently explained in an interview that as a young actress she was fearful of being exposed as a lesbian.
 She has been married to Ellen DeGeneres since August 2008.

 Ricky Martin (born Enrique Martin Morales in 1971 in San Juan, Puerto Rico) is a Puerto Rican pop singer and actor.
 He has sold more than 60 million albums worldwide, first as a member of a boyband Menudo, and since 1991, as a solo artist.
 Martin had a relationship with Rebecca de Alba for over fourteen years.
 Although they talked of starting a family together, their relationship eventually ended.
-In 2008.
-Martin became a father of twin boys, Matteo and Valentino via a surrogate mother.
+In 2008, Martin became a father of twin boys, Matteo and Valentino via a surrogate mother.
 In March 2010, Martin publicly acknowledged his homosexuality in a post on his official website by stating "I am proud to say that I am a fortunate homosexual man".
-He then announced on The Oprah Winfrey Show that he is in a relationship though he as chosen to shield his boyfriend from the spotlight.
-Recently, it has become clear that Martin's boyfriend is from Spain and that the couple wants to get married in Spain since same-sex marriage is legal there, whereas in Martin's native Puerto Rico, it is illegal.
+Beginning April 2016, he started dating Syrian-Swedish painter Jwan Yosef.
+The two announced their engagement on November 16, 2016 while on the Ellen DeGeneres Show.

 Martina Navratilova (born in 1956) is a Czech-American tennis player and former world No. 1.
 Navratilova won 18 Grand Slam singles titles and 31 Grand Slam women's doubles titles.
 Both of these are all-time records.
 She is arguably one of the greatest tennis players in the history of tennis.
 In 1981, shortly after becoming a U.S. citizen, she came out publicly as a lesbian.
 (This was shocking to me as a teenager!)
 She was in a relationship with author Rita Mae Brown around this time.
 From 1984 to 1991 Navratilova had a long term relationship with author Judy Nelson who was married with two children.
 Their split caused a much-publicized legal wrangle.
 She was then in a relationship with Toni Layton which also involved a legal battle upon their split.
-Navratilova is currently in a relationship with Julia Lemigova, former Russian beauty queen, model and entrepreneur.
+Navratilova proposed to her long time girlfriend Julia Lemigova at the U.S. Open in September 2014 and were married in New York on December 15, 2014.

 9. Boy George